 Our next treadmill is another outstanding for first-time treadmill users or anyone on a strict budget.
 The Confidence Power Plus is also lightweight and folds up to save space when not in use.
 The speed range goes from 0.6 to 6.2 miles per hour.

 One unique feature of this model is how flat it folds up.
 You can even lower the console and side handles to slide this treadmill under a bed.
 There is a 600W, low-noise motor that propels a 14-inch wide by 38-inch long tread belt.

 If you forget to turn off your treadmill when you've finished a workout, this machine has an automatic shutoff after it's idle for 30-minutes.
 While it's an inexpensive treadmill, the Confidence Power Plus is still sturdy enough to rate at a 250 max user weight limit.
-Buy it here
+Check price here.

 7. Sunny Health & Fitness Manual Treadmill

 - You fold up the deck and flatten down the handles to wheel this machine anywhere for fast and convenient storage.